ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 ### Webpack configuration

-Now, you can configure webpack.
-There are a couple of things which you need to take care of when building CKEditor:
+You can now configure webpack.
+There are a couple of things that you need to take care of when building CKEditor:

-* Handling CSS files of CKEditor's theme.
+* Handling CSS files of the CKEditor theme.
 They are included in the CKEditor sources using `import 'path/to/styles.css'` statements, so you need [proper loaders](https://webpack.js.org/loaders/).
 * Similarly, you need to handle bundling SVG icons, which are also imported directly into the source.
 For that you need the [`raw-loader`](https://webpack.js.org/loaders/raw-loader/).
 * Finally, to localize the editor you need to use the [`@ckeditor/ckeditor5-dev-webpack-plugin`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-webpack-plugin) webpack plugin.